Killinaskully: Fr. Philip Eno

 Played by John Keogh, Fr.
 Philip makes his first appearance in the third episode of the first series when the previous parish priest, Fr.
 Mullarkey, is no longer fit to function and is packed off to a home for the bewildered.
 Eno is an amiable type who just wants people to get along, albeit his inadvertent habit of making insensitive remarks at the wrong time.
 He also has trouble remembering people's names.
 His name sounds like "Filipino" when said quickly, a running joke throughout the episode of his arrival as caused confusion prior to his coming.
 Amongst other things his unusual name led to a Filipino tourist being sworn in as parish priest of Killinaskully.

 Larry Cummins

 Played by Gerry Walsh, Cummins is a local politician with a consistent record: 1 vote at every council election.
 He is always seeking to put one over on Willie Power.
 Cummins makes his debut in the fourth episode of the series, entitled "The Sign".

 The Widow Gilhooley

-Played by Maria McDermottroe, Mrs. Gilhooley is a stern woman who is "not in the habit of repeating" herself.
+Played by Maria McDermottroe, Mrs. Gilhooley is a stern woman who is "not in the habit of repeating" herself which she says in most of the episodes she features in.
 Mrs. Gilhooley is an exceptionally pious woman who always makes time for the church in her life and has a habit of being preachy towards others.
 She is also an award-winning fiddler.
 She makes her debut in the same episode of Fr.
 Philip Eno.